RMIT-SEPT/majorproject-9-mon-15-30-4/FrontEnd/react-front-end/README.md

  - Assuming both the front-end and back-end is running, then a booking can be created.
  - Navigate to localhost:3000/Bookings (Found on the header banner)
  - Select a service
- - If available select a employee; after which the available times will be displayed
+ - If available select an employee; after which the available times will be displayed
  - Fill in the form to match a corresponding timeframe
  - Click submit, if valid, the form will reset and your booking will appear in the backend
  ---
- ### How To: Edit a employee's working hours
+ ### How To: Edit an employee's working hours
  - Assuming both the front-end and back-end is running, then a booking can be created.
  - navigate to localhost:3000/home/employee/hours (Link on employee dashboard)
- - Edit existing time or create a new one
+ - Current timetable shown in plain text at the top of the page.
+ - Existing time slots are displayed in forms, edit the form values and click the corresponding submit, the page will be reloaded and the new times will be refelcted.
+ - To create a new timeslot, click the 'new' button at the top of the page, fill out the form and click submit.
  - Start time must preceed endtime
+ - Time minutes must be :00, :15, :30 or :45
+ - To delete hours, click the delete button under the correpsonding form.
  - Click submit on the corresponding form, if valid, the page will reload and the new hours will appear in the backend
  ---